 In outline this Part sets out the functions under this Act of the Gene Technology Technical Advisory Committee, the Gene Technology Community Consultative Committee and the Gene Technology Ethics Committee.

+Note for this section:

-Note: This section differs from section 99 of the Commonwealth Act.
+This section differs from section 99 of the Commonwealth Act.

 Division 2 — The Gene Technology Technical Advisory Committee